How to use Streamyard tutorial where I walk you through playing videos on Streamyard during your livestream

 And then you can choose a video that you have available.
 And once it’s uploaded, you’ll see it in the video section here, and you would simply click on it to add it to the live stream, and then you would let it play to the end.
 Or if you wanted it to finish earlier, you would click off it.

 I’m going to play one of my YouTube videos and I’ve got it open in a Chrome tab.
-So this is the video that I want to play.
+This is the video that I want to play.
 Now in StreamYard, in order to play this video, I would click on share screen, follow the prompts.
 I would click on Chrome tab.
 I would choose that particular tab that has the video in it.

 And then I would click on share audio and I would click share.
 And then you can see that the video is appearing during the live stream.
 And if I play the video, it will play it through StreamYard.